Tips to Help Prevent You From Getting a Cold With COPD

 Keep Vaccinations Up to Date

-Personally I have some absolute musts in preparing for winter: having my flu vaccine and ensuring my pneumonia vaccination is up to date.
-While vaccinations are not a guarantee you will not become ill, they are an important part of your defence against a nasty infection.
+Personally, I have some absolute musts in preparing for winter: having my flu vaccine and ensuring my pneumonia vaccination is up to date.
+While vaccinations are not a guarantee you will not become ill, they are an important part of your defense against a nasty infection.

 Each year scientists are able to improve the effectiveness of the flu vaccine as it can now protect against a number of different strains.
 It is important to have your vaccination before the onset of the flu season in order to receive the greatest benefits.

 Avoiding sick people where possible is important, as you don’t want to expose yourself to becoming ill through someone else’s infection.
 We have a rule in our household: if a visitor is sick they don’t come in.

 While some people may think that’s a little over the top, you have to keep in mind for someone with COPD a chest infection can be catastrophic for their short- and long-term health.
 We also encourage our family and friends to have their vaccinations up to date, not only for my protection but for their own.

 To Supplement or Not to Supplement

 Over the years I’ve tried many different vitamins and supplements marketed as a defense for cold and flus and I have not noticed any significant difference.

 About four years ago I was put on to a product called Zinc Fix, a powder that can be added to water, which has strengthened my immune system.
 The reason why I’m a fan of this product is in the last four years I have mostly avoided any nasty infection.

 My wife and I did come down with a bout of pneumonia about two years ago; however, I was only mildly sick for a week and recovered very quickly.
 Whether that was due to the pneumonia vaccine or the Zinc Fix I’m not sure, but I do know since I’ve been it I have a stronger immune system.